imagej/imagej.github.io/_pages/help/troubleshooting.md

 ### After running the updater

 If the ImageJ window never appears after launching the program, the installation may be corrupted.
-While the developers of ImageJ make a serious effort to prevent this problem from happening, it is still possible after running the {% include bc content='Help | Update...'%} command, due to bugs in the [Updater](/plugins/updater).
+While the developers of ImageJ make a serious effort to prevent this problem from happening, it is still possible after running the {% include bc path='Help | Update...'%} command, due to bugs in the [Updater](/plugins/updater).

 The easiest workaround is to [download](/Downloads) a fresh copy of the software.